Apress/pro-jakarta-persistence-jakarta-ee10/README.md

 **Unknown dependency versions**

 With no dependency management system and JARS checked into Git, knowing what versions are used is very time consuming.
-Technology changes quickly, vulnerabilities seem to pop up everywhere.
+Technology changes quickly, and vulnerabilities seem to pop up everywhere.
 Professional developers eventually learn the wisdom and sanity of using dependency management to keep their tech stack up to date.

 There is also an Oracle stored procedure JAR from almost 20 years ago I